Skip to main content

 Step 3.4: Create Application Class and Initialize SDK

-Create a custom Application class to initialize the ULink SDK when your app starts:
+Create a custom Application class to initialize the ULink SDK when your app starts.

 2. Add the following code: